SophieSarceau/SequenceDisplay-ML/README.md

 ## 3. Model Training

 In this project, we utilize two protein language models (pLMs) as the backbone of our model: ESM-2 and SaProt.
-Please download the pre-trained models from this link: https://drive.google.com/drive/folders/1e6dtjGo7jNfAdiSCkvkubD48l42Vkyax?usp=drive_link, and put the model weights under `./data/params`.
+Please download the pre-trained models from this [link](https://drive.google.com/drive/folders/1e6dtjGo7jNfAdiSCkvkubD48l42Vkyax?usp=drive_link), and put the model weights under `./data/params`.

 We recommend you use GPUs with more than 40GB of memory for training.
 In addition, for better performance tracking, you are encouraged to use wandb.